tomekkozysa/kozysa.me/content/about.md

 This is the fifth iteration of my portfolio, and this version includes more independent projects and explorations from the past years.

-The Work section focuses on commercial projects and showcases the important milestones in my development or, in the case of the older projects,  a development of the processes still applicable Today.
+The [Work](/work) section focuses on commercial projects and showcases the important milestones in my development or, in the case of the older projects,  a development of the processes still applicable Today.

-The Experiments section is where I publish self-initiated projects, which I use to explore applications of web technologies.
+The [Experiments](/experiments) section is where I publish self-initiated projects, which I use to explore applications of web technologies.
 I like building apps with Vue.js but often use just vanilla stack to craft the exact tool for a specific job.

-I'm always on the lookout for new opportunities and projects, get in touch if you need help with your website.
+I'm always on the lookout for new opportunities and projects, [get in touch](mailto:hello@kozysa.me) if you need help with your website or need an extraordinary tool.